ayodeleoniosun/stackoverflow-clone/README.md

 The following assumptions were made during the process of implementing this task:

 1. Valid email address is supplied by the user during the registration process, as I did not verify that.
-2. Questions are automatically subscribed to.
-3. You don't need to be logged before you can view all posted questions and their respective replies and ratings.
+2. You don't need to be logged before you can view all posted questions and their respective replies and ratings.

 These are the database relationships: